Fishing Methods When Using Arctic Char Flies

 Favourites Flies for Arctic Char

-There are so many good streamer patterns to fish for Arctic Char it would take me an age to mention them all but I will mention a few that I have had personal success with.
+There are so many good patterns to fish for Arctic Char it would take long time to mention them all from dry flies to wet flies but I will mention a few that I have had personal success within my fly box.
 The world-famous Pattegrisen fly has been a great Char pattern for me and can be deadly stripped back in a twitch, twitch pause motion.

 The Sunray shadow tube fly has been another big hitter for me in the past as its slender profile darting around in a current seems to drive fish mad.

 When I have been forced to fish a bit deeper the good old bunny leach has always served me well, it can be fished very slowly and due to its soft hare body continues to wiggle enticingly.